-This topic contains 2 replies, has 2 voices, and was last updated by Thomas D 4 years, 3 months ago.
+- This topic has 2 replies, 2 voices, and was last updated 5 years, 3 months ago by Thomas D.

 Nothing truer than your last sentence ever written.

 I have written before about why I don’t wait to buy or rebalance on dips in my TSP.
 The math just doesn’t favor that approach historically over the long term.
 While that approach would have worked out better this year, in four of the five previous years that “balance” would have cost me a lot of money.